 Even the 9-11 Commission didn't do that.

-Now the 9-11 Commission was a political document, too.
+Now, the 9-11 Commission was a political document, too.

-Bin Laden declared war on us.
+Bin Laden declared war on us, 1996.

 You said you were obsessed with bin Laden.

-How in the world is this play?
+How in the world does this play?

-Why were you obsessed with Bin Laden then if nobody could have certified that he was involved?
+Why were you obsessed with bin Laden then if nobody could have certified that he was involved?

 Do you understand how convoluted and pathological this is?

-What did Richard Clark recommend, Mr. Pratt?
+What did Richard Clark recommend, Mr. President?

-Seems to be the foremost authority.
+It seems to be the foremost authority.

-Here again, though, what we have the buck never got there.
+Here again, though, what we have, the buck never got there.

 Hey, you can't blame me.

-The idea that nobody would certify anything.
+The idea that nobody would certify anything, this is just, it's just pathological.

 We got more sound bites in your phone calls.

-But I make a pledge here.
+But I'll make a pledge here.

 Folks, be patient.